A glacier and frozen lake under an Arctic sky in Alaska.

 • AI-orchestrated cross-agency intake — chatbot generates partner-agency referral forms (e.g., Alaska Behavioral Health) with the user's profile data pre-filled, captures a digital signature, and surfaces explicit data-sharing consent before submission

-• Resource directory + aggregated community calendar
+• Resource directory + aggregated community calendar — updated twice daily, with one-tap add-to-calendar and share on every event card

 • Admin insight layer — surfaces what users frequently ask, giving administrators demand-signal data without manual log review